Epic-Institute/positive-disruption/cdr/README.md

 * The capture step is assumed to be the limiting step, so geologic storage is assumed to have unlimited potential.
 * DAC projects can achieve up to a 90% reduction in CAPEX via learning.
 * Storage projects are levelized using the same lifetime as their paired capture project.
-* Transportation mix has a (trucking : shipping : rail) split of (30.7 : 10.5 : 2.4), based on relative global energy use of freight transport modes based on the [EIA 2019 energy outlook.](https://www.eia.gov/outlooks/aeo/data/browser/#/?id=51-IEO2019)
+* Transportation mix has a (trucking : shipping : rail) split of (30.7 : 10.5 : 2.4), based on the relative global energy use of freight transport modes in the [EIA 2019 energy outlook.](https://www.eia.gov/outlooks/aeo/data/browser/#/?id=51-IEO2019)
 * Default energy source emissions intensity assumptions described in cdr_util.
 * All electricity is assumed to come from the grid.
 * All liquid fuels are assumed to be diesel.